cbhsoftware/Stage/README.md

 Rush is avalible only in beta in Pingu's Discord server, which you can join [right here.](https://discord.gg/h5yapNjDGb) It is currently in 1.0.0 (the first release) you can check out the .jar file in the releases page on this repo.

+Update 1.1: It is also avalible on my [personal discord server](https://discord.gg/uPxzteAtPj)

 # Q&A

 Q: What languages were used to make Rush?